 We arrived by train into the Ville Nouvelle (new town) from Rabat, before walking to the medina, which took approximately 40 minutes.
 We discovered later how cheap taxis are to the edge of the medina, and would recommend this instead of walking.

-We left by bus from the CTM station, located 5 minutes walk from the old medina.
-The bus station is fairly hectic and disorganised station.
-It is essential to come here in advance of the day you want to travel to buy your onwards bus ticket as the seats often sell out their seats, especially onwards to Chefchaouen.
+We left Fes by bus from the CTM bus station, located 5 minutes walk from the old medina.
+The bus station is a fairly hectic and disorganised place.
+It is essential to come here in advance of the day you want to travel to buy your onwards bus ticket as they often sell out their seats, especially onwards to Chefchaouen.